Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-ember/gt_flexberry-ember-case-03.en.md

 ---
-title: Option 3 - `Сетевые educational программы`
+title: Option 3 - «Network educational program»
 keywords: Tasks
 sidebar: guide-tasks_sidebar
 toc: true
 permalink: en/gt_flexberry-ember-case-03.html
 lang: en
 autotranslated: true
-hash: 7598a50916d770f4c80ac519e149dbf766a20b22049334e0ad1a5a03e2ebcfd9
+hash: d3dd8fbe6ce35c870d8985bd069a29951720d352d96991471812c0a84502897c
 summary: the Variant end-to-end specifications for the design and development using the framework Flexberry Ember
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: application `Сетевые educational программы`.
+In the framework of the practical part of the course you will have developed end-to-end example: application «Network educational program».
 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.

 ## General description of the subject area